 Double Chocolate Zucchini Muffins!

-There are many ways to customise these Zucchini Savory Muffins.
+There are many ways to make these Zucchini Savory Muffins your own.
 For this recipe, I used one of my favourite cheese to bake with: Goat Cheese.

 I have also made similar recipes with Feta Cheese and other grated cheese like Mozzarella, Cheddar or Parmesan and they also turned out great!